zendesk/zendesk_app_migrator/README.md

 - Update the manifest file
   - Change to `"frameworkVersion": "2.0"`
   - Rewrite locations to v2 hash syntax
-- Rewrite JavaScript code from v1 app.js
+- Rewrites JavaScript code from v1 app.js
 - Creates an HTML file from template that imports all the necessary deps., including v1 shims/helpers

 #### App Scaffold